 Voided unlawful appointments will appear on the employee's employment history as a separation transaction from state service.
 If the employee has former state service that can be considered for reinstatement purposes, termination of the unlawful appointment will not break the continuity of state service because the employee will be reinstated to another appointment the day immediately following the termination of the unlawful appointment.

+Questions

-Questions The department personnel office will assist the employee with any questions they may have regarding the appointment.
-Departments with questions should contact their CalHR Personnel Management Division analyst.
+Departmental personnel offices will assist employees with any questions they may have regarding the appointment.
+Departments with questions should contact their CalHR PMD analyst.